Alik-Kumar-Ghosh/secret-book-addon/README.md

 # secret_book_addon
-## It is just a simple addon of my site for mozilla firefox and opera.
+## It is just a simple addon of secret book web site for mozilla firefox and opera.
 >CSS
 ```css